Trusted by

 Stellenbosch Community Recycling

-• Project developer › CL Waste and Scrap Metal
+Project developer › CL Waste Scrap Metal (Pty) Ltd

 Description of Project